acorn-io/runtime/docs/docs/39-Authoring Acornfiles/02-structure.md

 localData: { // default data and configuration variables }
 ```

-At a minimum, the file needs to specify at least one container to run.
+At a minimum, the Acornfile needs to specify at least one container to run.

 ```cue
 containers: {